senzee1984/InflativeLoading/README.md

 :white_check_mark: Native console program that has an interactive console/shell, like Mimikatz.

+## Improvement Over ReflectiveLoader
+:heavy_check_mark: No specific export functions are required, making it more friendly towards PE files for which the source code and compilation are not conveniently accessible

+:heavy_check_mark: Avoids unintended results due to differences between the PE file on disk and in memory

+:heavy_check_mark: Eliminates the need for conversion between the original file offset and RVA

+:heavy_check_mark: Avoids additional memory space allocation

+:heavy_check_mark: Avoids RWX memory regions.

+:heavy_check_mark: Even for RX memory regions, it does not start with the MZ characteristic, increasing the difficulty of investigation.

 ## Capabilities
 :ballot_box_with_check: Support for normal native EXE

 :ballot_box_with_check: Support for EXE that has Delayed Import Directory